fs111/resizR/README.txt

 It will also create a directory in your $HOME called .resizR with a file called resizRconfig.py in it.
 In that file you can adjust the directory and the sizes that resizR will use.

+You can run resizR from the checked out git repo or you can run the setup.py program to install it locally into /usr/bin + its modules in the site-packages directory of your python installation.

 Author: André Kelpe <efeshundertelf at googlemail dot com>
 License: GPLv3 [2]